MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 - In operator mode, the Obscure style applies a 90% bright white style to a 3D object in operator mode, effectively obscuring the real world on the shared view both in front and behind the 3D object.

-- In operator mode, the Pass-through style makes a 3D object transparent for all holograms behind it, passing through the holograms and showing the real world
+- In operator mode, the Pass-through style makes a 3D object transparent and its shape cuts through for all holograms behind it, clearing the camera's view through to the real world.

-- The [Obscure and Pass-through styles can be used together](hololens-app-styles.md#obscure-or-highlight-items-in-your-space) to help remote collaborators focus on specific real-world elements and protect other real-world elements during Teams calls or when taking photos and recording videos in sensitive environments.
+- The [Obscure and Pass-through styles can be used together](hololens-app-styles.md#obscure-or-highlight-items-in-your-space) to help remote collaborators focus on specific real-world elements and obscure other real-world elements during Teams calls or when taking photos and recording videos in sensitive environments.

 #### 50% and 75% Transparent